16001 W. State Rd. 84, Sunrise, FL 33326

 The Preserve at Markham is available for adult and youth group primitive camping at $350 per night.

 The Markham Park airfield offers more than 50 acres of ground space for takeoff and landing of remote-control model planes and helicopters.
 With the recently extended and renovated runway, this airfield is one of the finest in the country!
 Numerous events are hosted throughout the year by the various clubs and organizations affiliated with the park.
 An Academy of Model Aeronautics (AMA) and a Markham Park flying card are required to fly at the field.

 Use of the airfield also requires an annual membership.
 Clubs and organizations affiliated with the airfield include the Markham Park Pilots Association.Fly Right Inc. offers radio-control pilot instruction at the airfield.
 Fees range from $30 for a one-hour individual session to $599 for a five-day pro-pilot course.
 For more information about this training, contact Fly Right at 954-816-4410.

-This 26-acre lake is open seasonally on weekends and holidays from mid-March through the end of October for motorized personal watercraft.
+This 26-acre lake is open seasonally on Saturdays, Sundays, and holidays from mid-March through the end of October for motorized personal watercraft.
 A launching fee of $15 per three-hour session is required, with session times set as follows: noon-3 p.m. and 3:30-6:30 p.m.

 Please note: Boat rentals have been temporarily suspended at Markham Park.
-Check back for updates as they become available.
+Updates will be posted as they become available.
 We apologize for any inconvenience.

-Markham Park has kayaks and canoes available for rent during the designated aquatics season (May-September).
+Kayaks and canoes are available for rent during the designated aquatics season (May-September).
 Rentals are available at the pool office beginning at 10 a.m.
 Boat rental fees.
 A security deposit is also required.